III. Site Visitors

 - Individuals currently serving as a site visitor will be required to submit a revised Site Visitor Application for review by the CAA’s Site Visit Committee to assess whether individual meets new service category requirements and needs of the site visitor pool.

 - Individuals currently serving as a site visitor who are assigned to an upcoming site visit will be removed from that team in order to ensure the site visit team composition is not compromised, and will be required to submit a revised application as indicated above.

 Terms of Agreement

 All site visitors, once selected, will:

 - Commit to a 4-year academic year term, beginning July 1.

 - Attend an initial two-day training workshop, funded by and held at ASHA's National Office.

-Note: Individuals who do not attend initial training workshop in the year of selection to the site visitor pool may attend the training in the next year.
-If unable to complete the training in that period, an individual would be required to submit a new application for consideration for service.
+Note: Individuals who do not attend initial training workshop in the year of selection to the site visitor pool would be required to submit a new application for consideration for service and training.

 - Complete a trainee site visit within the first two semesters after receiving initial training.